pyeventsourcing/esdbclient/README.md

 of an event that has been processed along with the results of process the event, that is with both things being recorded in the same transaction.

+To accomplish "exactly once" processing of the events, the commit position of a recorded event should be recorded atomically and uniquely along with the result of processing recorded events, for example in the same database as materialised views when implementing eventually-consistent CQRS, or in the same database as a downstream analytics or reporting or archiving application.
+This avoids "dual writing" in the processing of events.

+The subscription object might be used directly when processing events.
+It might also be used within a thread dedicated to receiving events, with recorded events put on a queue for processing in a different thread.
+This package doesn't provide such thread or queue objects, you would need to do that yourself.
+Just make sure to reconstruct the subscription (and the queue) using your last recorded commit position when resuming the subscription after an error, to be sure all events are processed once.

 ### The NewEvent class